Wargaming (company): VR and AR content

 As part of its simulation initiatives, Wargaming is exploring virtual and augmented reality technologies.
 In early 2015, the company worked with Google to record and portray a 1941 battle in 360° for the Google Cardboard mobile HMD.
 This was followed by a series of panoramic tours of WWII tanks, Virtually Inside the Tanks Retrieved, filmed in co-operation with Google and The Tank Museum in Bovington.
-Available via the Littlstar VR cinema network, the series currently includes the T-34-76, the M4 Sherman "Fury" from the Brad Pitt movie of the same name, the Type 59, Leopard 1, and the Chieftain.
-Each video also offers a tour with Wargaming military specialists Richard Cutland and Nicolas Moran.
+Available via the Littlstar VR cinema network, the series included the T-34-76, the M4 Sherman "Fury" from the film of the same name, the Type 59, Leopard 1, and the Chieftain.
+Each video also offers a tour with Wargaming military specialists Richard Cutland and Nicholas Moran.